dasnyder5/wind-model/README.md

 We note again that this procedure can be skipped and the data_agg/. files downloaded directly from the Google Drive in the same folder as above.

-AS BEFORE with data_hex/ and data_pent, the  data_agg/ directory should be in the same directory as the FullDataProcessing.ipynb and NN_Regression*.ipynb notebooks.
+AS BEFORE with data_hex/ and data_pent/, the  data_agg/ directory should be in the same directory as the FullDataProcessing.ipynb and NN_Regression*.ipynb notebooks.

 ## Instructions 3: Aggregated Raw Data (filtered, etc.) --> Learned Prediction Models
 This procedure is undertaken in NN_Regression*.ipynb.
 You will need to make a directory with the following structure (TODO: put this in a shell script):

 SavedModels/
 --- Angle/
 --- Velocity/

 This will then construct the necessary models, aggregating best models over 5 random seeds for each setting by default.
 Alternatively (as you can probably guess!), the models can be directly downloaded from the Google Drive folder.
 The full output is under SavedModels/. in the Google Drive, and the ''best'' models are under best_models/. in the Google Drive.